 If you are interested in discovering the answers to these and many more questions, then A Level Economics is for you.
-Gone are the days when Economics was a dry, theoretical subject, Economics is a live, ever changing subject that explores the world around us.
+Economics is a live, everchanging subject that explores the world around us.
 Without a knowledge of Economics, how can you understand what is being reported in the news or trust what politicians are telling you?
 Coming out of the 2009 financial crisis has been a long, slow haul for the UK economy.
 Now we are facing the challenges posed by BREXIT and the global pandemic.
 If you want to understand what is happening in the economy, then A Level Economics is a great place to start.
 And yes, studying Economics has been shown to lead to higher earnings (a number of reports show that Economics graduates earn more than other students, although we can't guarantee you'll be a millionaire!).
-Whilst Economics isn't a facilitating subject as it is not specifically required for entry to degree courses, it is recognised by universities as a subject which provides 'suitable preparation for entry to university', Russel Group Informed Choices.
+Economics is recognised by universities as a subject which provides 'suitable preparation for entry to university', Russell Group Informed Choices.
 Economics fits particularly well with Maths, Politics and Geography.